 KEEPING PETS AND HUMANS TOGETHER

-Feeding Pets of the Homeless® is the first and one of the few national nonprofits providing pet food and emergency veterinary care to pets that belong to homeless people.
+Feeding Pets of the Homeless® is the first national nonprofit providing pet food and emergency veterinary care to pets that belong to people experiencing homelessness.

 UNCONDITIONAL LOVE - LOYALTY - COMPANIONSHIP - PROTECTION

 We believe every pet deserves not to be hungry or suffer from an illness or injury.
-If you are homeless, or a Veteran, and need help caring for your pet, we can help.
+If you are homeless, or a Veteran, and need assistance caring for your pet, we can help.

 WITH YOU BY OUR SIDE, TOGETHER WE SERVE BETTER